code-stan/room-homepage/README.md

 ### Continued development

 I was having difficulty adding animations to content that's been added by the json file when the slider button is clicked.
 I will like to research and use this in the futute.
-If you there is any solution to this or any great resource please reach out😉.
+If you there is any solution to this or any great resource please reach out 😉.
 (Thanks)

 ## Author